Introduction to AWS EBS

 Step 2: Select the region where we want to create our volume.

-Step 3: Choose the Elastic Block Store, Volumes from the navigation pane.
+Step 3: Choose the Elastic Block Store, and Volumes from the navigation pane.

 Step 4: Choose to Create Volume.